sgigou/sgigou.github.io/_posts/2020-02-21-ios-custom-circular-progress-bar.markdown

 CATransaction.commit()
 ```

-When changing the `strokeEnd` property, the transaction will automatically animate it.
+When changing the `strokeEnd` property, the transaction will _automatically_ animate it — you have read correctly.

 If you want to skip the animation, you can ask the `CATransaction` to disable them.